Sai Nam Peung

 Sai Nam Peung (สายน้ำผึ้ง), the third sovereign of Xiān at Ayodhya, was a commoner elevated to the throne following a brief interregnum precipitated by the death of the preceding monarch, Phra Chao Luang, who died without a male heir.
 His reign, extending from 1111 to 1165 CE, was marked by the consolidation of political authority, the establishment of economic structures, and the cultivation of diplomatic relations with China and Đại Việt.
-However, the Ayutthaya Testimonies identifies Sai Nam Peung and his son not as rulers of Ayutthaya but as monarchs of Phraek Si Racha, reigning from 905 to 935 and from 935 to 937, respectively.
-(Note: As another polity Chen Li Fu was likewise centered in the Phraek Si Racha region.
-Chinese historical sources record that the dynasty’s first monarch ascended the throne in 1180 CE.
-This chronological datum serves as a basis for retrospective calculation in determining the approximate period of reigns of the Siamese rulers belonging to early Siamese dynasty mentioned in the Ayutthaya Testimonies, extending back to the periods associated with Sai Nam Peung and his son.)
+However, the Ayutthaya Testimonies identifies Sai Nam Peung and his son not as rulers of Ayutthaya but as monarchs of Phraek Si Racha, reigning from 892 to 922 and from 922 to 957, respectively.
+(Note: As Chen Li Fu was likewise centered in the Phraek Si Racha region, Chinese historical sources record that the dynasty’s first monarch ascended the throne in 1180 CE.
+This chronological datum serves as a basis for retrospective calculation in determining the approximate period of reigns of the Siamese rulers belonging to early Siamese dynasty mentioned in the Ayutthaya Testimonies, extending back to the periods associated with Sai Nam Peung and his son.
+However, the Dong Mè Nang Mưo’ng Inscription (K. 766), dated to 1167 CE, suggests that Sri Dharmasokaraja II may have extended his authority northward as far as present-day Nakhon Sawan Province, which would imply that the Phraek Si Racha region likewise fell under his control; if this interpretation is accepted, the reigns of the Xian rulers, which included that of Sai Nam Peung and his son, in question must have ended no later than 1167 CE, rather than in 1180 CE.)

-The Northern Chronicle and the KLHW Khamhaikan Khun Luang Ha Wat (lit.
-'Testimony of the king who entered a wat') enumerate Sai Nam Peung as Ayodhya's 12th sovereign within a dynastic sequence of nineteen monarchs, concluding with Uthong V as the final ruler.
-Wat Phanan Choeng and Wat Mongkhon Bophit is believed to have been constructed during his reign.

 Sai Nam Peung was succeeded by his son, Dhammikaraja, whose reign included the establishment of a northern frontier at Phitsanulok and the delegation of authority over Phitsanulok and Mueang Phreak to the Pra Poa Noome Thele Seri lineage.
 Prince Uthong II, a member of this lineage, subsequently succeeded Dhammikaraja as monarch of Ayodhya in 1205 CE.
+Wat Phanan Choeng and Wat Mongkhon Bophit is believed to have been constructed during his reign.